MrNeRF/gaussian-splatting-cuda/README.md

 I embarked on this project to deepen my understanding of the groundbreaking paper on 3D Gaussian splatting, by reimplementing everything from scratch.

 ## About this Project
-This project is a derivative of the original Gaussian-Splatting software and is governed by the Gaussian-Splatting License, which can be found in the LICENSE file in this repository.
+This project is a derivative of the original Gaussian-Splatting software and is governed by the Gaussian-Splatting License, which can be found in the LICENSE file in this repository.
 The original software was developed by Inria and MPII.

 Please be advised that the software in this repository cannot be used for commercial purposes without explicit consent from the original licensors, Inria and MPII.